Red Sox vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has recorded 45 hits with 14 doubles, seven home runs and 18 walks.
-He has driven in 20 runs with four stolen bases.
+- Goldschmidt has 48 hits with 14 doubles, seven home runs, 18 walks and 20 RBI.
+He's also stolen four bases.

 Goldschmidt Recent Games